raulnq/Jal.Monads/README.md

         }
     }

 Now we lost something, the code is not easy to follow like the original one.
 As you see there a lot of repetitive piece of code suggesting some sort of code smell in our implementation.
 It's here where the Result class come to rescue us.

-    public class Result
-    {
-        public string[] Errors { get; }

-        public bool IsSuccess { get; }

-        public bool IsFailure => !IsSuccess;
-    }

-    public sealed class Result<T> : Result
-    {
-        public T Content { get; }
-    }

 The trick here is start to return the Result class on every method on your code in order to build a chain of execution thanks to the following extension methods:

 * OnSuccess: The code on this method will be executed only if the IsSuccess flag of the prior execution is true.
 * OnFailure: The code on this method will be executed only if the IsFailure flag of the prior execution is true.